jsjolund/rafsine/README.md

 ./rafsine
 ```

 This will start the Rafsine program.
-To load a simulation, go to the menu Simulation->Open Script, navigate to a Lua script folder e.g. `problems/data_center`.
-Click on Choose to load the scripts in the folder (do not mark any file).
+To load a simulation, go to the menu Simulation->Open File, navigate to a Lua script folder e.g. `problems/data_center`.
+Open the `data_center.lbm` project file.

 # Generate documentation
 Rafsine uses the Doxygen tool for code documentation